Originally written: 6/30/2013; last update: 7/7/2018

 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

 SYSLINUX is a family of boot loaders for Linux.
 Often employed as a means to boot Linux installation discs, SYSLINUX can also be used on hard disks.
-Until recently, though, SYSLINUX has not supported EFI-mode booting.
-That's changing with version 6, though.
+Prior to version 6 (introduced in 2013), it did not include an EFI version; but more recent versions include this support.

 SYSLINUX installation works just as described in EFI Boot Loader Installation.
 A major caveat is that SYSLINUX requires a number of support files be installed on your ESP, and it may not be obvious what files need to go there.
-To help simplify things, I've created an x86-64 binary tarball of SYSLINUX 6.01.pre5-1, based on an Arch Linux package.
+To help simplify things, I've created an x86-64 binary tarball of SYSLINUX 6.03+dfsg-14, based on an Ubuntu Linux package.
 To use this binary, you should unpack it in your ESP's root directory—that is, normally in /boot/efi or sometimes in /boot.
 When unpacked, this package creates a directory called EFI/syslinux, which holds the syslinux.efi boot loader binary, syslinux.cfg configuration file, and several support files.
-Note that the configuration file works on my Arch Linux installation, but will require changes to work on other systems.
+Note that the configuration file works on my Ubuntu 16.10 installation with its 4.8.0-58-generic kernel, but will require changes to work on other systems.

 Many of the SYSLINUX configuration features are similar to those of its BIOS counterpart.
 See the SYSLINUX wiki for detailed configuration instructions.
 The syslinux.cfg configuration file consists of a series of global options followed by one or more boot stanzas, each of which defines a single kernel or other tool to be launched.
 A simple example resembles the following: